 Who is a Scrum Master?

-Before we start discussing why you need a Scrum Master, let’s explain who it is and what is his/her role.
+Before we start discussing why you need a Scrum Master, let’s explain who it is, what is his/her role and how responsibilities of a Scrum.
 In a Scrum team, the Product Owner wants to build the right thing, the development team wants to build it right and the Scrum Master wants to build it effectively.

 The Scrum Master’s main responsibility is to ensure that the Scrum team works, as well as possible, within the Scrum framework.
-We act as a coach and protector to help ensure that feature requests, timeboxes and expectations from the team members are reasonable within the Scrum framework.
+We act as a coach and protector coaching the team to help ensure that feature requests, timeboxes and expectations from the team members are reasonable within the Scrum framework.

 As a Scrum Master, I work behind the scenes while not getting involved too much in product development or strategy.
 I am a connector between product/business owners and development teams, just like a project manager.
 Scrum Masters tie soft skills together with the latest methods and tools, since software projects have many moving parts and programmers can quickly lose focus from the broader scope.
 We are needed to maintain the high-level view, help teams to understand the technical and organizational dependencies while steering clear from any predicaments.
 With a good Scrum Master, you can create a culture of accountability while helping teams to meet critical deadlines.